Dev-Adnani/FoodFest/README.md

 ##  App Features

  - The User Can Sign Up / Login / Using His/Her Email , Phone Number , Password
- - The User Has Ablity Reset Password
+ - The User Has Ablity To Reset Password
  - The User Can Sort The Restaurant Acoording To Rating Low Price To High Price , High Price To Low Price , Rating
  - The User Can Check His Profile
  - The User Get Access To All The Restaurant , He/She Order From Any Of The Restaurant